Top Menu

 Can milestones have subpackages assigned?

-Added by Ricardo Garcia Silva almost 9 years ago
+Added by Ricardo Garcia Silva over 10 years ago

 I’m trying to create a subpackage from a parent milestone.
 This does not seem to work, as openproject fails with ‘Parent cannot be a milestone’.
 Is this a ‘feature’?
 Or did I configure something the wrong way?